Frederick Law Olmsted: New York City's Central Park

-Leader of Sanitary Commission
+U.S. Sanitary Commission

 In 1861, Olmsted took leave as director of Central Park to work in Washington, D.C., as Executive Secretary of the U.S. Sanitary Commission, a precursor to the Red Cross.
 He tended to the wounded during the American Civil War.
-In 1862 during Union General George B. McClellan's Peninsula Campaign, Olmsted headed the medical effort for the sick and wounded at White House plantation in New Kent County, which had a boat landing on the Pamunkey River.
+In 1862, during Union General George B. McClellan's Peninsula Campaign, he headed the medical effort for the sick and wounded at White House plantation in New Kent County, which had a boat landing on the Pamunkey River.

-On the home front, Olmsted was one of the six founding members of the Union League Club of New York.
+He was one of the six founding members of the Union League Club of New York.

-In addition to the above, Olmsted helped to recruit and outfit three African-American regiments of the United States Colored Troops in New York City.
+He helped to recruit and outfit three African-American regiments of the United States Colored Troops in New York City.
 He contributed to organizing a Sanitary Fair, which raised one million dollars for the United States Sanitary Commission.

-Olmsted worked for the Sanitary Commission to the point of exhaustion: "Part of the problem was his need to maintain control over all aspects of the commission's work.
+He worked for the Sanitary Commission to the point of exhaustion: "Part of the problem was his need to maintain control over all aspects of the commission's work.
 He refused to delegate and he had an appetite for authority and power."
-By January 1863 a friend wrote: "Olmsted is in an unhappy, sick, sore mental state ...
+By January 1863, a friend wrote: "Olmsted is in an unhappy, sick, sore mental state....
 He works like a dog all day and sits up nearly all night ... works with steady, feverish intensity till four in the morning, sleeps on a sofa in his clothes, and breakfasts on strong coffee and pickles!!!"
 His overwork and lack of sleep led to his being in a perpetual state of irritability, which wore on the people with whom he worked: "Exhausted, ill and having lost the support of the men who put him in charge, Olmsted resigned on Sept.
 1, 1863."
 Yet within a month he was on his way to California.

 Gold mining project in California

-In 1863, Olmsted went west to become the manager of the newly established Rancho Las Mariposas-Mariposa gold mining estate in the Sierra Nevada mountains in California.
+In 1863, Olmsted went west to become the manager of the newly established Rancho Las Mariposas–Mariposa gold mining estate in the Sierra Nevada mountains in California.
 The estate had been sold by John C. Fremont to New York banker, Morris Ketchum, in January of that same year.
 The mine was unsuccessful.
 "By 1865, the Mariposa Company was bankrupt, Olmsted returned to New York, and the land and mines were sold at a sheriff's sale."

-In 1865, Olmsted was appointed to the first board of commissioners for managing the newly established Yosemite Valley and Mariposa Grove land grants.
+Before he returned to New York, however, he served on the first board of commissioners for managing the newly established Yosemite Valley and Mariposa Grove land grants.